benyangtang/opennex_sample1/README.md

  - The parameters passed into those functions are the same as the the parameters specified in the api call.

 # How to use it?
-- A simple user code can be check out:
+- A simple user code can be check out from github:
 ```sh
 git clone https://github.com/benyangtang/opennex_sample1.git
 ```